bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-10-27-smoke-sauna-sisterhood.md

 readtime: true
 categories: ['NEW RELEASES']
 tags: [Documentary]
-metadata: 'Estonia-France-Iceland 2023, 89mins<br> Director: Robert Wise'
+metadata: 'Estonia-France-Iceland 2023, 89 mins<br> Director: <Anna Hints'
-pdf: '2023-10-21-andromeda-strain.pdf'
+pdf: '2023-10-27-smoke-sauna-sisterhood.pdf'
 ---

 While completing the deeply cleansing smoke sauna rituals and traditions of Estonia’s Võro community, a group of women share their innermost secrets and intimate experiences.
 Their stories touch on trauma and shame but also surprise, joy and acceptance.
 Director Anna Hints’ camera beautifully observes the bodies, processes and healing power of the smoke sauna, while patiently tapping into the healing power of shared storytelling.
 A documentary like you may have never seen before, this special film won the World Cinema Documentary Directing Award at Sundance Film Festival, and was selected as Estonia’s official entry for Best International Feature Film at the Academy Awards.

-Kimberley Sheehan, Film and Events Programmer
+**Kimberley Sheehan, Film and Events Programmer**

 The word ‘intimate’ is too often attached to films; Anna Hints’s mesmeric documentary _Smoke Sauna Sisterhood_, however, truly earns that descriptor.
 The film unfolds entirely within and around a wooden cabin in the forest, where a group of women take part in the smoke sauna, a bathing ritual originating in south-east Estonia.
 Inside the hut a stone-covered, chimney-less stove fills the space with smoke and the women gather naked in the heat.
 Sweating in the darkness they share their deepest secrets and hidden shames; it becomes clear that the sauna is about purifying the soul as much as the body.